RoundedInfinity/animated_emoji/README.md

 ## Additional information

 On Web due to CORS you need to forcefully load lottie from asset.

-An internet connection is required to load the emojis, you can additionally provide an `errorWidget` when the network connection is not available.

 This package uses [Noto Animated Emoji](https://googlefonts.github.io/noto-emoji-animation/) which is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).